 Skip to content

-At the heart of NeXUS is an ultrafast laser that delivers a kilowatt of power, the ability to control matter at the scale of individual electrons and atoms in systems that are far from equilibrium.
-This laser will be used to produce Extreme Ultraviolet (XUV) and soft X-ray pulses by high harmonic generation.
-These ultrafast pulses of XUV light will enable researchers to study how electrons move in molecules and materials at time scales as fast as attoseconds and length scales as small as angstroms.
+NeXUS at the Ohio State University utilize ultrafast pulses of an 1 kW laser to control individual electrons and atoms in systems that are far from equilibrium.
+These ultrafast pulses of XUV light and soft X-rays enable researchers to study how electrons move in materials at time scales as fast as attoseconds and length scales as small as angstroms.

-Specifically, we plan to utilize time-resolved micron-scale angle-resolved photoemission spectroscopy (tr-microARPES) endstation to directly probe dynamic processes, including electron and spin relaxation, the evolution of spin-momentum locked states and the dynamics of correlated states.
+Specifically, as a user group, we plan to utilize time-resolved micron-scale angle-resolved photoemission spectroscopy (tr-microARPES) endstation to directly probe dynamic processes, including electron and spin relaxation, the evolution of spin-momentum locked states and the dynamics of correlated states.

 In addition, we plan to use time-resolved X-ray magnetic circular dichroism (tr-XMCD) endstation to capture element-specific magnetization dynamics.
 The attosecond pulse duration at NeXUS provides to-date the fastest time dynamics among all existing facilities in the world.
 Therefore, the speed of spintronic, magnetic, and photonic degrees of freedom for information storage and transfer will be revealed at unparallel time resolution.
 In addition, the high repetition rate at NeXUS enables fast data acquisition with high dynamic reserve.
 This will allow studies of exotic magnetic systems with small magnetic moments such as 2D magnets, Moiré magnetism, and Kagome antiferromagnets.

-A snapshot of NSF NeXUS Facility at Ohio State (image from link).
+A snapshot of NSF NeXUS Facility at Ohio State (source: OSU NSF-NeXUS).

 Types of measurements NeXUS system support: